-This recipe is a rich, moist twist on the upside-down cake – fab with crème fraîche
+This peach and marzipan cake is a rich, moist twist on the upside-down cake – it's fab with crème fraîche

 - 15g (½oz) unsalted butter

 - 50ml (2fl oz) golden syrup or honey

 - 410g can peach halves in natural juice, drained and cut into thick slices

 - 125g (4½oz) unsalted butter